egemencanguler/Basic-Game-Collection/README.md

 This is an intership game collection where I learn and get used to make games with self-made physics.
 (No rigidbodies, colliders, raycasting, etc.)

-The Game Added So Far:
+The Games Added So Far:

 1- Pong 2D